WolfgangErb/GBFPUM/README.md

 Description of the Code
 -----------------------

-The package contains several *Matlab* scripts and functions for the generation of a partition of unity on graphs
+The package contains several *Matlab* functions for the generation of a partition of unity on graphs and an implementation of a kernel-based interpolation scheme based on Partition of Unity Method.

-- The main *Matlab* folder contains example scripts and demos on how to use GBFPUM for the interpolation and regression of graph signals.

-The example scripts can be divided into two categories:

-- The files of the form **example.m** are used to demonstrate how GBFs can be used for the interpolation of graph signals and how GBFs compare to bandlimited interpolation.
+.

+- The routines **GBF_Jcenters_greedy.m**, **GBF_domainaugment.m** and **GBF_genPUM.m** are used to generate a partition of unity on the underlying graph

+- The routines **GBF_genGBF.m** and **GBF_RLSGBF.m** contain the code for the solution of the local interpolation problems.
+The function **GBF_RLSGBFPUM.m** calculates the global GBFPUM interpolant or approxiamant of a graph signal.

+A simple example for the usage of the routines is provided in **example.m**.
+It showh how a partition of unity is generated on the Minnesota graph and how it can be used to merge local GBF approximants to a global interpolation signal.

 <img src="gengraph-minnesota.png" width="800">
-Fig. 2 GBFPUM interpolation of a signal on the Minnesota graph.
+Fig. 2 Result obtained from the script **example.m**.
+It shows the generated partition of unity and the global GBFPUM interpolation of a signal on the Minnesota graph.

 Citation and Credits
 --------------------

-If you are using this code, please cite the following article:
+If you are using this code, please cite the following articles:

 *   [1] &nbsp; Cavoretto, R., De Rossi, A., Erb, W. <br>
     <i> Partition of Unity Methods for Signal Processing on Graphs </i> <br>